LaunchCodeEducation/aws-basics/content/s3/walkthrough/static-websites/react-static-website/_index.md

 You can also now see the endpoint for your static website.
 In the above screenshot the bucket endpoint is:
 - `http://react-tic-tac-toe-1.s3-website-us-east-1.amazonaws.com`

-If you click on the link your browser should open up a new window.
+If you click on the link, your browser should open up a new window.
 You will most likely receive the following error on that new page:

 ![403 forbidden whitepage](pictures/403-forbidden-whitepage.png?classes=border)